robrichard/graphql-spec/spec/Section 6 -- Execution.md

 calling {CollectFields()}.
 Each entry in the grouped field set is a list of fields that share a response key (the alias if defined, otherwise the field name).
 This ensures all fields with the same response key included via referenced fragments are executed at the same time.
+A deferred seclection set's fields will not be included in the grouped field set.
+Rather, a record representing the deferred fragment and addition context will be stored in a list.
+The executor revisits and resume execution for the list of deferred fragment records after the initial execution finishes.

 As an example, collecting the fields of this selection set would collect two instances of the field `a` and one of field `b`: